Brooklyn Cultural District

-Downtown Brooklyn is home to nearly 50 world-class arts and cultural organizations that play a central role in the community and economic development of the area.
+Downtown Brooklyn is home to more than 50 world-class cultural organizations that play a central role in the community and economic development of the area.
 While the highly-acclaimed Brooklyn Academy of Music (BAM) is one of the best-known cultural venues located in the area, scores of other organizations add to Downtown Brooklyn’s unique character and quality of life, including the Mark Morris Dance Group, the New York Transit Museum, MoCADA, and more.

 In October 2008, the Irondale Ensemble Project, a theater company that creates and presents original work, opened the Irondale Center for Theater, Education, and Outreach at the former Sunday school space in the historic Lafayette Avenue Presbyterian Church.
 Performing arts spaces, ISSUE Project Room at 22 Boerum Place, and BAM Fisher at 321 Ashland Place, followed in 2012.